T-REX

 Lead Engineer

-Studies of excitations in quantum condensed matter strive to explore the energy range from several tenths of μeV, for the determination of small energy gaps, to several hundreds of meV, for studies of e.g. excitations in the parent compounds of high Tc superconductors or excitations into the Stoner continuum.
+Studies of excitations in quantum condensed matter strive to explore the energy range from several tenths of μeV, for the determination of small energy gaps, to several hundreds of meV, for studies of e.g. excitations in the parent compounds of high-temperature superconductors or excitations into the Stoner continuum.

 Detailed view of the area around the T-REX sample position

-The asset of polarization analysis is manifold: it distinguishes different cross sections in the typically rich spectra of complex compounds and provides as such the most solid test of theory.
+The benefits of polarisation analysis are manifold: it distinguishes different cross sections in the typically rich spectra of complex compounds and provides as such the most solid test of theory.
 In particular, for heterogeneous systems like magnetic thin films one may suppress the sample-inherent background from a non-magnetic substrate, which dominates the scattering.
 Another example comes from new multiferroics with a strong magneto-electric coupling: here either chiral magnetic structures or magnetostriction cause multiferroicity.
 Their fingerprints in the excitation spectra can be identified uniquely by polarization analysis.

-One of the strongest scientific missions of T-REX constitutes in the study of functional materials, including catalysis metals, ion-transport materials, fuel cell membranes, nanomaterials (such as nanoporous or metal-organic frameworks for hydrogen storage, nanomembranes for filtration), thermo-electric and magneto-caloric materials, which all promise potential societal applications in fields such as new and sustainable energies, energy harvesting, environmental pollution, water purification.
+One of the strongest scientific missions of T-REX is in the study of functional materials, including catalysis metals, ion-transport materials, fuel cell membranes, nanomaterials (such as nanoporous or metal-organic frameworks for hydrogen storage, nanomembranes for filtration) and thermo-electric and magneto-caloric materials, which all promise potential societal applications in fields such as new and sustainable energies, energy harvesting, environmental pollution, water purification.

-Recently new smart and functionalized artificial polymers have been engineered to mimic the functional behaviour of real proteins, such as haemoglobin, at similar physiological conditions, which has further approached the two fields of soft matter and life sciences, and has enriched the scenario of fancy samples on neutron beam lines.
-In all such “functional” systems, be them artificial or natural, it is clear nowadays that biological functionality is governed by ps and ns dynamics, where low-energy single-particle diffusional and relaxational motions and higher-energy collective modes play equally important roles and often are even entangled to each other.
+Recently new smart and functionalised artificial polymers have been engineered to mimic the functional behaviour of real proteins, such as haemoglobin, at similar physiological conditions.
+This has further approached the fields of soft matter and life sciences, and has progressed the possibilities for advanced and complex samples on neutron beam lines.
+In all such “functional” systems, be they artificial or natural, it is clear nowadays that biological functionality is governed by picosecond and nanosecond dynamics, where low-energy single-particle diffusional and relaxational motions and higher-energy collective modes play equally important roles and often are even entangled with each other.
 Consequently, such scientific fields obviously need the very wide dynamical range of T-REX, capable of measuring both quasielastic and inelastic scattering, independently of the specific kind of sample under investigation.

 Schematic drawing of ESS TREX instrument.